MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 ### blocks.json

 The blocks.json file has a similar set up to the manifest.json and has requirements in order to work correctly.
-The Canvas Block will use a custom texture for each of the size, except for the top and bottom.
+The canvas block will use a custom texture for each of the size, except for the top and bottom.
 Those sides will be using a vanilla texture.

 1. Copy/Paste the following text into your text editor.